our Case

 Parents for Public Schools v.
 Mississippi Department of Finance and Administration

-MAIS, representing 125 schools and 45,000 students in Mississippi, is urging a state judge to allow federal COVID-19 relief funds to reach the independent schools they were meant for.
+Victory for Educational Freedom: MAIS, representing 125 schools and 45,000 students in Mississippi, successfully urged the Mississippi Supreme Court to allow federal COVID-19 relief funds to reach the independent schools they were meant for.

-Since the onset of the COVID-19 crisis, the federal government has set aside relief funding for both public and independent schools to help navigate the resulting challenges.
-Unfortunately, opponents to non-public schools have repeatedly tried to prevent these schools from receiving one-time, emergency relief grants.
+Case Background: Since the onset of the COVID-19 crisis, the federal government set aside relief funding for both public and independent schools to help navigate the resulting challenges.
+Unfortunately, opponents to non-public schools repeatedly tried to prevent these schools from receiving one-time, emergency relief grants.

 States were tasked with handling the logistics of distributing the federal funds to public and independent schools.
 In Mississippi, the state legislature instructed the state to allocate the $10 million to independent schools such as those in the Midsouth Association of Independent Schools (MAIS).
 The Midsouth Association of Independent Schools represents 90 percent of non-public schools in Mississippi.
 Its member schools and 6,500 teachers worked throughout the COVID-19 crisis to provide quality, in-person, college preparatory education.
 Like public schools, MAIS schools serve the children of Mississippi and federal taxpayers and face infrastructure and modernization needs brought on by the pandemic crisis.

 Parents for Public Schools, Inc. filed a lawsuit in June 2022 to block these grants.
-The group, represented by the ACLU, is relying on the notorious post-Civil War “Blaine Amendment” in the Mississippi state constitution to stop the program.
-The provision was designed a century ago to discriminate against African Americans and Catholics by withholding education funding for independent schools in the state, a legacy that continues to this day.
+The group, represented by the ACLU, relied on the notorious post-Civil War “Blaine Amendment” in the Mississippi state constitution to stop the program.
+The provision was designed a century ago to discriminate against racial and religious minorities by withholding education funding for independent schools in the state—a legacy that continues to this day.

 Buck Dougherty